EbukaOkoli01/Cal_Mart_SQL_Project/Insights/section_G_top_bottom_analysis.md

 ### <i> Query 1: In terms of REVENUE </i>
 This query joins the Products and Orders tables on product_id to access both the total_amount and category columns.
-The total sales amount per category is calculated using SUM(o.total_amount) and ranked using the RANK() window function.
+The total sales amount per category is calculated using SUM(o.total_amount) and ranked using the RANK() window function.<br>
 Finally, the main query filters the result to only show the category ranked 1, which represents the lowest-selling category by revenue.

     -- Main Query